Microtechbymak26/Secure-Data-Encryption-System/README.md

 - `time`: For managing lockout timing after failed attempts.
 - `cryptography.fernet` (Fernet): For encrypting and decrypting the data securely.

 These modules together help in creating a secure, interactive, and user-friendly data encryption system.

+                                                                    Built with ❤️ by Mak Developer Built with ❤️ by Mak Developer